 Why should I train with Fitness Keeper?

-At Fitness Keeper, all of our trainers have completed at least 3 years of study at university in exercise science or equivalent.
+At Fitness Keeper, all of our trainers have completed at least 3 years of study at university in exercise science or equivalent, or are in their final year of exercise science with their certificates III & IV in Fitness.
 Many personal trainers can be qualified in as little as 6-12 weeks, but we have a lot more knowledge and experience than those who only have completed a short certificate.
 We can assure you that our trainers are all degree qualified.
 This means we all have a thorough understanding of anatomy and physiology, and we understand every body is different.
 We approach each individual uniquely, so we can train your body the way it needs to be trained, starting at a level appropriate for you, taking into account any previous injuries and your current fitness levels.
 We tailor your training sessions to move towards your goals, which may change as you reach them.
 We like to really get to know you, so we can delve into why you’re training with us and what you really want out of your sessions.
 The better we can understand you and you’re body, the better we can do together to improve your health, fitness, and function.
 Our dedicated team is continually learning and completing more study, and we enjoy passing all of our knowledge on to you.
 If you haven’t met our team yet, we’d love to meet you and help you with your fitness goals – simply get in touch.